nez-peg/nez-peg.github.io/getting-started.md

 ~~~

-### Parsing with NonTerminals
+## Parsing with NonTerminals

-Now, you can parse your input string with your specified nonterminal in `math.nez`.
+You can parse your input string with a nonterminal defined in `math.nez`.
+Let's try `Expression` nonterminal as follows:

 ~~~
 >>> Expression 1+2*3